OctoPrint/plugins.octoprint.org/_plugins/simpleemergencystop.md

 featuredimage: /assets/img/plugins/simpleemergencystop/emergencystopsign.png

 ---
-A simple plugin that adds an emergency stop buton on NavBar.
+A simple plugin that adds an emergency stop button on NavBar.